micro/go-micro/README.md

 Go Micro is a framework for distributed systems development.

+‼️ We are working on go-micro v5 and would love to hear what you'd like to see in it, leave your thoughts in this [form](https://forms.gle/41gEWAcSgnf88GKt7)

 ## Overview

 Go Micro provides the core requirements for distributed systems development including RPC and Event driven communication.